 Fireplace inserts provide better safety and efficiency and fewer emissions than a traditional masonry fireplace.
 But how?
 It really comes down to the venting.
 When inserted into a masonry fireplace, inserts seal your chimney, keeping cold air out and forcing the hot air from the fire to flow into your home.

-In the image to the left, you see how a fireplace insert seals your chimney.
+In the image to the right, you see how a fireplace insert seals your chimney.
 Heat and fumes from the insert travel through the chimney liner and escape through the chimney cap.
 A traditional masonry fireplace has no chimney liner, so there is essentially an open tunnel between the house and the outside.

 If you put an insert into a wall or a frame, it will either be ventless or use direct venting.
 Both of these options seal the firebox off.
 No drafts.
 No escaping heat.